 LOCATION OF THE DIAMOND FLAW IS KEY.

 Imagine stumbling into a great deal.
-Price to good to be true.
+Price too good to be true.
 You take a look at the stone and there is a black spec right in the center.
 Your heart sinks and it quickly becomes obvious why the price was so cheap.
 Now imagine that same inclusion(imperfection) on the right corner.
-Same clarity so price should be close to the same except you cant really see the flaw anymore.
+Same clarity so the price should be close to the same except you can’t really see the flaw anymore.
 Especially if you place a prong from your engagement ring right on it.
 Take the example images below.
 This is a 1.40 carat F color SI2 clarity True Hearts Ideal Cut Diamond.
 Every attribute of this diamond is perfect minus the clarity.
 But the biggest flaw is on a corner.
 You can save and place a prong right on top to help conceal the flaw.

 DIFFERENT DIAMOND SHAPES EFFECT DIAMOND CLARITY.

 Let’s take a round diamond.
 A round stone’s shape, number of facets, and a generally small table(TOP OF STONE) hide clarity imperfections best in my opinion.
 You can find SI1-SI2 clarity stones and be 100% happy with how beautiful it will look.
 The opposite is an Emerald cut diamond.
 You can literally see through an Emerald diamond due to its shallow form and long straight step like cuts.
 A lower clarity Emerald diamond stands out and it’s usually recommended you go VS2.
 You may find a SI1 Emerald that is great just depends on the location and color of imperfection(WHITE OR BLACK).
 This leads me to the next tip.